api3dao/old-api3-docs/docs/airnode/v0.4/reference/deployment-files/config-json.md

 ### `httpGateway`

-The Airnode's HTTP gateway to test out endpoints without using the blockchain.
+(required) - The Airnode's HTTP gateway to test out endpoints without using the blockchain.
 Currently supported only by AWS cloud provider.

 #### `httpGateway.enabled`

-(required) - Enable/disable Airnode's HTTP gateway.
+(required) - Enable/disable, using true/false, Airnode's access to the HTTP gateway.

 #### `httpGateway.apiKey`